ImageMagick/Usage-Markdown/filter/index.md

 The 'Jinc' function tries to reduce this color distortion by canceling out the contributions of the orthogonal neighbors with that of the diagonal neighbors.
 That is actually part of its mathematical definition.

-In the worst case, a 'pixel level hash', every diagonal pixel neighbor is different to every orthogonal pixel neighbor.
+In the worst case, a 'pixel-level hash', every diagonal pixel neighbor is different to every orthogonal pixel neighbor.
-In this case the filter weightings will enhance rather than cancel the contributions.
+In this case, the filter weightings will enhance rather than cancel the contributions.
-As a result this type of image will tend to produce very sever color distortions for a no-op distortion of any image containing a 'pixel level hash'.
+As a result, this type of image will tend to produce very severe color distortions for a no-op distortion of any image containing a 'pixel-level hash'.

-Here for example I actually use this special property to remove a hash pattern from an image.
+Here, for example, I actually use this special property to remove a hash pattern from an image.
 No scaling is used, just a distortion applied 2-dimensional 'convolution' on the image.

 ~~~